What are histology stains?

-Some of the most common types of stains include:
+Some of the most common types of stains.

-- Haemotoxyln stains certain parts of the cell – like the nucleus – blue
+- Haemotoxylin stains certain parts of the cell – like the nucleus – blue

 - Eosin stains other parts of the cell – such as the cytoplasm – red or pink.

-Mucin stains are best for the detection and dyeing of mucopolysaccharides.
+Mucin stains are best for the detection and dying of mucopolysaccharides.
 Examples of mucin stains include:

 - Alcian blue

 Melanin stains, as the name implies, are used for dyeing melanin and are commonly used in the diagnosis of melanoma.
-One common example of a melanin stain is the Fontana-Masson.
+One typical example of a melanin stain is the Fontana-Masson.

 Trichrome stains use a combination of three different dyes to achieve their effect.
-These are specifically used to dye lipids.
-Common trichrome stains include
+These are used explicitly to dye lipids.
+Common trichrome stains include:

 - Gomori trichrome